casalazarb/superstore-pbi-database/README.md

 and interpretation.
 Demonstrated proficiency in data analysis, SQL querying, and data visualization techniques.

 ## Repository Structure
-database_design/: Contains the logical model of the superstore database in Crow's Foot notation using Visio and SQL Server diagrams. data_ingestion/: Includes Transact-SQL scripts for ingesting datainto the SQL Server database. power_bi/: Houses Power BI files showcasing dashboards and visualizations created for business analysis. sql_queries/: Provides Transact-SQL scripts for executing business queries directly on the SQL Server database.
+database_design: Contains the logical model of the superstore database in Crow's Foot notation using Visio and SQL Server diagrams.
+data_ingestion: Includes Transact-SQL scripts for ingesting datainto the SQL Server database.
+power_bi: Houses Power BI files showcasing dashboards and visualizations created for business analysis.
+sql_queries: Provides Transact-SQL scripts for executing business queries directly on the SQL Server database.

 ## To explore the project:

 Clone this repository to your local machine.
-Navigate to the respective directories (database_design/, data_ingestion/, power_bi/, sql_queries/) to access the relevant files.
+Navigate to the respective file (database_design, data_ingestion, power_bi, sql_queries) to access the relevant files.

 ## Conclusion:
 The Superstore Database Project demonstrates the proficiency in relational database design, SQL ingestion, and data visualization,